immobilesmile70/Windows-Web-Clone/README.md

    - Open the Start Menu by clicking the Windows logo in the taskbar.
    - Click on the app icons to launch:
      - **Clock:** Displays time and date.
-     - **Calculator:** Perform arithmetic operations.
+     - **Calculator:** Perform basic arithmetic operations.
-     - **MS Paint:** Draw with a virtual canvas.
+     - **MS Paint:** Draw on a canvas.
+     - **Easter Egg:** There is an easter egg related to the developer hidden inside the start menu.

 6. **Manage Windows:**
-   - Drag windows by their title bar to reposition them.
+   - Drag windows by their title bar to move and reposition them.
    - Use the close (`×`) button to close app windows.

 7. **Shutting it Down:**
    - Click the shutdown button on the start menu or the lock screen to shut down the system.

-8. **Screensaver:**
-   - Wait for a period of inactivity to see the animated "Windows 12" screensaver.

 ## Additional Notes